-Joe sadly ends his career as a Boston police officer, while on duty one cold winter day he is taken off post due to the involuntary movements. this is a pivotal moment in the book and something I’m sure most readers suffering from the disease can relate to.
-Due to his early retirement he is not entitled to his full pension, and living in the United States of America, you either want a kick ass job or a kick ass pension.
+A mentioned Joe is a member of the Boston Police Force, and he sadly ends his career as a while on duty.
+He is taken off post due to involuntary movements, which sadly is something many HD patients are used to.
+This is a pivotal moment in the book and something I’m sure most readers suffering from the disease can relate to.
+Due to his early retirement he is not entitled to his full pension and living in the United States of America, you either want a kick-ass job or a kick-ass pension.
 Joe had neither and a family to support, so after seeking advice from a solicitor, Rosie and Joe get a divorce on paper so the government cant take what little money and assets the family has.
+Something Rosie struggled with but Joe was trying to do what was best for the family.
+Sadly sometimes, families have to do things on paper to protect one another.

-As Huntington’s Disease is a condition which deteriorates over a period of time, considering the time frame is between 10 and 25 years the books can not physically cover everything!
-We sadly do not get to see the deterioration of Joe or read about it, this is something people could do with being educated on, possibly though another book.
+A massive story within the book that i appreciate Lisa shedding some light on is suicide.
 Sadly a huge problem with Huntington’s Disease is suicide, and we see this through Joe when he tried to take his life several times!
-His daughter breaks through to him, one of the most emotional chapters of the book his daughter sums it up for everyone watching a parent pass toward the unavoidable: “We don’t know anyone else with HD.
+His daughter breaks through to him, one of the most emotional chapters of the book, his daughter sums it up for everyone watching a parent pass toward the unavoidable: “We don’t know anyone else with HD.
 You’re the only example we have.
 We’re going to learn how to live and die with HD from you, Dad.”
-This is something I can personally relate to, my father is the only person in my family I know who suffers from Huntington’s disease.
+This is something I can personally relate to as my father is the only person in my family I know who suffers from Huntington’s disease or would have and continue to watch suffer from the disease.
 I can honestly say he has shown me how to live my life and manage Huntington’s.
-For example joe reminds me of my father, he struggled at the beginning and then he owned it!
-Okay so my father isn’t going to wear a hello kitty band aid but he has accepted it!
+For example, Joe reminds me of my father, he struggled at the beginning and then he owned it!
+Okay so my father isn’t going to wear a hello kitty band-aid but he has accepted it!

-I enjoyed reading this book a lot, it covers every aspect of the members in the family and highlights many different story lines which people can relate to.
+I enjoyed reading this book a lot, it covers every aspect of the members of the family and highlights many different storylines which people can relate to.
 I personally can relate to Katie and found comfort with her story, I feel like I would like a book just on her story, thoughts and feelings.
-As a 24 year old in a stable relationship I can relate to her on the fears of getting tested and the fear of your personal future.
-Watching a loved one die from this ugly disease and worry not only for myself but also my brother and our future together!